 If you want the best specialists to join your team, you need to show that you are their best choice.

-Top talent freelancers are expensive, but often it’s not enough just to offer them an attractive income.
+Top talent freelancers are expensive, but often it’s not enough to offer them an attractive income.
 Everybody can offer more money.
-In addition to income, concentrate on appealing working conditions, and interesting projects which will allow top talents to grow professionally and leave a significant mark on their working experience.
+In addition to income, concentrate on appealing working conditions and exciting projects, which will allow top talents to grow professionally and leave a significant mark on their working experience.

-Last but not least – take care of your employer branding, because it can definitely be a plus.
+Finally, take care of your employer branding because it can be a plus.

-You have defined what you want to achieve with your blended workforce strategy and explained to your employees how the whole organization will benefit from the new situation.
+You have defined what you want to achieve with your blended workforce strategy and explained how your whole organization would benefit from the new situation.
 Now it is time to adapt your work systems and operational procedures.

-Managers involved in dealing with agile teams need to find a way to make outsourced talents feel like a part of a team, and not like outsiders.
-On the other hand, permanent employees shouldn’t feel that more attention and efforts are given to their temporary colleagues.
+Managers involved in dealing with Agile teams need to find ways to make outsourced talents feel like team members and not like outsiders.
+On the other hand, permanent employees shouldn’t think temporary colleagues receive more attention and efforts.

-Agile teams are not news anymore, but education on managing these teams is still in its early stage.
-That’s why managing blended workforce requires a lot of self-learning and balancing.
+Agile teams are not news anymore, but learning how to manage these teams is still in its early stage.
+That’s why supervising a blended workforce requires a lot of self-learning and balancing.

-Step 6: Build partnership with the agile talent workforce
+Step 6: Build a solid partnership with your outsourced teams.

-When you find a valuable agile talent source, build partnership!
+When you find a valuable agile talent source, build a partnership.

-It is very important to build a network for your future needs – when you will need the highest quality again, faster approach to a specialist, more options to choose from, or a professional who can quickly and easily get involved into your organization.
+It is vital to building a network for your future needs – when you will need the highest quality again, a faster approach to a specialist, more options to choose from, or a professional who can quickly and easily get involved in your organization.

-If you want to know how successful your blended workforce is, first you need to clearly define outcomes of the project and set the metrics to measure the performance.
+If you want to know how successful your blended workforce is, you need to clearly define the project’s outcomes and set the metrics to measure the performance.

-Do you have an experience with the blended workforce, as a manager or as a team member?
-Share your thoughts on this strategy with us in the comments below!
+Do you have experience with the blended workforce, as a manager or as a team member?